Liver Cancer

 A few tissues from the tumor are taken for laboratory examination to determine if the tumor is benign or malignant.

-If metastatic cancer is diagnosed in the tests, additional tests such as bone scan and positron emission tomography (PET) scan will be conducted to determine the appropriate treatment plan for the patient.
+If the above examinations reveal metastatic cancer, further tests such as bone scans and positron emission tomography (PET) scans will be needed to formulate a suitable treatment plan for the patient.

-The doctor will decide on the treatment plan according to the type of cancer cells, the size, number, location and metastatic status of the tumor, as well as the patient’s age, health condition and tolerance for side effects.
+Doctors generally determine the treatment plan based on the type of cancer cells, the size, number, location, and extent of the tumor, as well as the patient's age, health status, and ability to tolerate side effects.

 - Transarterial chemoembolization, TACE